-NAHL Central Scouting was created and developed in large part due to the growth and popularity of the NAPHL, NA3HL, and NA3EHL, which have experienced record player movement in recent seasons, thanks in part to initiatives like the NAHL Event Scouting System, which had been in place the last two seasons.
+NAHL Central Scouting was created and developed in large part due to the growth and popularity of the NAPHL and NA3HL which have experienced record player movement in recent seasons, thanks in part to initiatives like the NAHL Event Scouting System.

-NAHL Central Scouting will continue to be a presence at all NAPHL, NA3HL, and NA3EHL events and showcases, as well as, the NAHL Future Prospect Tournaments and Combines.
+NAHL Central Scouting will continue to be a presence at all NAPHL and NA3HL events and showcases, as well as the NAHL Future Prospect Tournaments and Combines.

 "Future players are very important to the NAHL," said NAHL Commissioner Mark Frankenfeld.
 "Each year we are seeing more players play, develop and competitively advance from our family of leagues.
 The investment to create a first-class Central Scouting service is right in line with our mission by providing the best opportunities possible for our players."

 As part of the upgrade and enhancement, NAHL Central Scouting is going to utilize RinkNet to capture all of its scouting data.
 RinkNet is the leading hockey player management and scouting technology system and has been providing hockey teams, leagues and related organizations, including those in the NHL and NCAA with access to daily updated rosters, schedules and player information for virtually all leagues worldwide.